 I had previously compared the handwriting on the cover to that of George Steunenberg, the brother of Governor Steunenberg, as he was serving with the First Idaho Volunteers.
 However, the writing is not similar and Steunenberg is spelled incorrectly.

-One can only imagine the contents of the letter, perhaps part of a correspondence between the governor and military authorities regarding a request for troops to serve in the Spanish-American War or an anticipated need on the home front because of simmering trouble in the Coeur d'Alene's.
+One can only imagine the contents of the letter, maybe part of a correspondence between the governor and military authorities regarding a request for troops to serve in the Spanish-American War or an anticipated need on the home front because of simmering trouble in the Coeur d'Alene's.
+Or perhaps from a soldier in the field wishing to express an opinion or experience.
 The name Lyman C. Reed is on the back but I have been unable to identify who that might be.
-Maybe we will uncover a letter somewhere among Frank Steunenberg's papers that will match this envelope.
+Maybe we will eventually uncover a letter somewhere among Frank Steunenberg's papers that will match this envelope.